 Mrs D: Any last words?

 Marilyn: Yup.
 If for no other reasons, get and stay sober for your looks and your pocketbook.
-My hair, eyes and nails are so much healthier now that I’m sober.
-And according to the $$$ counter on Living Sober NZ, I have saved $47,000 in the last 3 years (now if only I had put it in the bank...).
+My hair, eyes and nails are so much healthier now that I'm sober.
+And according to the $$$ counter on Living Sober NZ, I have saved many thousands in the last 7 years (now if only I had put it in the bank...).
 Also, that there is no downside to this sober life. even during challenging times.